-2While ATM cards were available to account-holders in the control group, these individuals had to pay a \$3.75 fee to acquire an ATM card.
-Given the card's cost, the intervention increased ATM card takeup by 86 percentage points.
+1While ATM cards were available to account-holders in the control group, these individuals had to pay a \$3.75 fee to get one.
+Given this, the intervention increased ATM card takeup by 86 percentage points.

-In practice, I find that the ATM treatment increased overall account use, especially on the intensive margin - ATM cards increased the total number of transactions by over 60 percent in both the short and long run.
-But decomposing treatment effects by account type reveals important heterogeneity.
-Namely, the ATM treatment had large impacts on joint accounts and accounts owned by men, but had no impact on female-owned accounts.
-This is consistent with the hypothesis that intra-household pressures drove some women to stop using their accounts when an ATM card was made available.
+In practice, the ATM treatment increased overall account use, especially on the intensive margin - ATM cards increased the total number of transactions by over 60 percent in both the short and long run.
+But, decomposing treatment effects by account type reveals important heterogeneity: the ATM treatment had large impacts on joint and male-owned accounts, but had no impact on female-owned accounts.
+This is consistent with the idea that intrahousehold pressures drove some women to stop using their accounts when an ATM card was made available.

 In order to test this hypothesis more directly, I proxy the relative bargaining power of husbands and wives using within-couple differences in baseline age, education, literacy, and income.
 The assumption is that this proxy is positively correlated with within-couple differences in outside options, which in turn determine bargaining power in the marriage (Browning et al. 2011).
-I find that both men and women with below-median bargaining power use their new bank accounts less when an ATM card is provided for free, while both men and women with above-median power use their accounts more.
-The negative, statistically significant treatment effect for low-bargaining-power individuals underscores the idea that the ATM card was actually a disamenity for this group.
-These findings are robust to allowing for heterogeneous treatment effects with respect to individual age, education, literacy, and income, thereby identifying the bargaining power effect solely with withincouple differences.
-The results are also robust to allowing for heterogeneity with respect to time inconsistency, as well as a wide range of other demographic characteristics.
-Hence, I find no evidence that my results are driven by self control problems, rather than inter-personal savings constraints.
+I find that both men and women with below-median bargaining power use their new bank accounts less when an ATM card is provided for free, while both men and women with above-median power use accounts more.
+The negative treatment effect for low-bargaining-power individuals suggests that the ATM card was actually a disamenity for this group.
+These findings are robust to allowing for heterogeneous treatment effects with respect to individual age, education, literacy, and income, thereby identifying the bargaining power effect solely with within-couple differences.
+Results are also robust to allowing for heterogeneity with respect to time inconsistency, as well as other demographic characteristics.
+Hence, I find no evidence that the results are driven by self control problems, rather than inter-personal savings constraints.

-It is not possible to completely rule out the hypothesis that my results are driven by some unobservable factor correlated with the bargaining power proxy.
-However, the experimental design affords a novel specification check: in addition to the ATM treatment, all study accounts were randomly assigned a temporary interest rate ranging from 0 to 20 percent.
+It is not possible to completely rule out the possibility that the results are driven by some unobservable factor correlated with the bargaining power proxy.
+However, the experimental design affords a novel specification check: all study accounts were randomly assigned a temporary interest rate ranging from 0 to 20 percent.
 Like the ATM treatment, higher interest rates significantly increased account use.
 Unlike the ATM treatment, the interest rates had no impact on transaction costs or account security.
 The bargaining power hypothesis therefore implies that heterogeneous effects with respect to account use should only be present for the ATM treatment.
-On the other hand, if the bargaining power proxy is simply identifying people who were especially use elastic, then heterogeneous effects should be present for both interest rates and ATM cards.
-Consistent with the initial hypothesis, I find no heterogeneous treatment effects with respect to the interest rate.
+In practice, this is what I find.

-Aside from the unobservables issue discussed above, it is important to highlight two other limitations to my results.
-First, I rely on a rough (though commonly used in the literature) proxy of intra-household decision making power.
-During the endline survey I conducted an experimental decision-making game to help validate several proxies of bargaining power available at baseline.
-My preferred proxy based on spousal demographic differences robustly predicts financial choices at endline and performs better than baseline self-reported decisionmaking power.
-The demographic proxy does not, however, predict experimental choices conditional on gender.
-But to the extent that the demographic proxy provides a noisy measure of bargaining power, this should work to attenuate my results.
-Second, my results are estimated off a sample that expressed ex-ante demand for a high-cost savings product; and the experiment was specifically designed so that husbands and wives directly observed one another's ATM treatment status.
-While this makes my setting particularly well-suited for studying intrahousehold issues, it also means that my results may overstate the importance of intrahousehold constraints in more general populations and contexts.
-Additional research is needed to better understand how individuals respond to such concerns in less stylized settings.
+There are two other potential caveats to the results.
+First, I rely on a rough (though commonly used) proxy of household decision making power.
+During the endline survey, I conducted an experimental decision-making game to help validate several proxies of bargaining power available at baseline.
+My preferred proxy based on spousal demographic differences robustly predicts financial choices at endline.
+It does not predict experimental choices conditional on gender, but to the extent that the demographic proxy provides a noisy measure of bargaining power, this should simply attenuate the results.
+Second, the results are estimated off a sample that expressed ex-ante demand for a high-cost savings product; and the experiment was specifically designed so that husbands and wives directly observed one another's ATM treatment status.
+While this setting is well-suited for studying intrahousehold issues, it also means that the results may overstate the importance of intrahousehold constraints in more general populations.
+Additional research is needed to understand how individuals may respond in less stylized settings.